 Candidates for the two-year master's program in epidemiology must demonstrate a proficiency in key aspects of acquisition, analysis or presentation of epidemiological data.
-You can fulfill this requirement in one of two ways:
+This requirement can be fulfilled in one of two ways:

 - 1. Presentation of a published or publishable manuscript on any topic in epidemiology. - 2.
-Presentation of a feasible study protocol in the general form of an R01 grant application.
+Presentation of a feasible study protocol in the general form of an R01 grant application, or playing a major role in preparing such a grant for submission.

 The text of the manuscript or protocol should be about 2500 - 3500 words in length and must not exceed 6000 words.
 The thesis must be the result of work done after matriculation in the department, but may also draw on earlier efforts.
 The paper may have several authors, but the student must legitimately be the first author.
 Students must present an acceptable plan for preparing the thesis to the academic advisor no later than the end of your fifth academic quarter of study.
 The Chair of the Department must also accept the plan.
 The thesis must be submitted by the beginning of the quarter preceding graduation, and it must be accepted by the advisor, or by another Harvard faculty member whom the student and the advisor agree to designate as reader.

 A good starting point for the thesis may be a term paper.
 Careful revision according to the original instructor's suggestions, and expansion in consultation with that instructor or the advisor can lead to the finished product.
+There are no standard format requirements for the thesis.